zekicaneksi/My-Old-Portfolio-Website/README.md

 Türkçe README için bayrağa tıklayın. <br>
 (For the README in Turkish, click the flag.)

-# zekicaneksi.com
+# My Old Portfolio Website

-My portfolio website.
+My old portfolio website.

 ### Table of Contents